MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/funnel-sequence-plugin.md

 Result includes three tables:

 * Table #1: All possible variants of what happened before and after the sequence.
-For example, second line tells that there were 87 different events that had next sequence: `Hail` -> `Tornado` -> `Hail`
+For example, the second line means that there were 87 different events that had following sequence: `Hail` -> `Tornado` -> `Hail`

 |`StartTime`|`prev`|`next`|`dcount`|